 The Summer School on Pharmaceutical Analysis (SSPA) addresses the most advanced analytical methodologies involved in the development of new drugs and in drug manufacturing.
-The ultimate goal of a drug discovery program is to generate a candidate drug compound that, besides being active and selective in vitro on the isolated target, is safe and efficacious in humans.
+The ultimate goal of a drug discovery program is to generate a candidate drug compound that, besides being active and selective, is safe and efficacious in humans.
 In order to develop such a compound, many criteria including affinity, activity, selectivity, physico-chemical properties, and pharmacokinetics must be optimized.
 The definition of these criteria involves the availability and knowledge of appropriate analytical methodologies.

-We are looking forward to welcoming you at the 2021 virtual edition of the School.
+We are looking forward to welcoming you in Rimini.

 Chair of SSPA